nickwu241/WhoSaidWhat/README.md

 - export transcription to cloud storage such as `Google Sheets`

 **Bonus security feature**:
-- authenticate a speaker via voice and send a verification code only if the speaker is authorized.
+- authenticate a speaker via voice and send a verification code only if the speaker is authorized

 How does this work?
 For example:
 1. A supervisor needs to enter a restricted room